The Meaning of Numbers: The Number 27

 On the seventh day of battle the Israelites slew 100,000 footmen in the Syrian army (1Kings 20:29).
 The remnants of the Syrian army then fled to Aphek.
 After entering Aphek the city's wall fell and killed 27,000 (27 x 1000) of the remaining troops, thus assuring Ahab's victory (verse 30).

-The number 27 and the shortest reign
+Number 27 and the shortest reign

 Zimri's reign of terror and wanton bloodshed, however, did not last long.
 The people, after discovering that Zimri had executed Elah, made Omri Israel's new king (1Kings 16:16).
 After only seven days of rule, Israel trapped Zimri in Tizrah.
 The murderous king, seeing the city was conquered, set his palace on fire and died within its flames.

-Additional info on the Biblical Meaning of 27
+More info on Biblical Meaning of 27

 The Persian Empire, which held sway over millions of people, is arguably the most powerful empire in the ancient world.
 At its peak, it controlled 2.9 million square miles (7.5 million square kilometers) of land and spanned three continents.
 It lasted for an astonishing 249 years from 549 to 330 B.C.